qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 5. Locate "C:\WINDOWS\System32\vmcompute.exe" in the list and expand it
 6. Click "Edit"
 7. Scroll down to "Code flow guard (CFG)" and uncheck "Override system settings"
-8. Start vmcompute from powershell
+8. Start vmcompute from an administrator powershell
 ```powershell
 net start vmcompute
 ```